How do I do my own legal research as a self-represented litigant?

 Information about the court process

 Learning how courts work is important to your case.
-The courts in BC host how-to guides to most of their processes on their websites, explaining what to expect at each step and where to find related forms.
+The courts in BC offer how-to guides to most of their processes on their websites, explaining what to expect at each step and where to find related forms:

-- Preparing for Court (Provincial Court of BC): This explains what to expect at Provincial Court.
+- Courtroom Basics (Provincial Court of BC): This explains what to expect at Provincial Court.

 - Supreme Court BC: Civil Law (Justice Education Society): This explains the basics, and helps you decide if this is the right court for your situation.